GoogleContainerTools/kpt-config-sync/docs/design-docs/01-explicit-only-namespace-strategy.md

   # ...
 ```

-Under the explicit strategy, the behavior for a `RootSync` `sync-a` can be understand as follows:
+Under the explicit strategy, the behavior for a `RootSync` `sync-a` can be understood as follows:

 | Namespace declared in `sync-a` | Namespace managed elsewhere | Behavior                                                                                                      |
 | ------------------------------ | --------------------------- | ------------------------------------------------------------------------------------------------------------- |